UndefinedLeap/UndefinedSite/blogs/BetterC.md

 ### Empty Parameter List

-In any language other than C, passing arguments to empty function parameter list will result in error.
-So this is valid code in C.
+In any language other than C, passing arguments to an empty function parameter list will result in an error.
+So this is a valid code in C.

 ```c
 void foo(){